rizac/gmgt-collect/README.md

 generation of harmonized ground truth datasets of processed ground motion data and metadata which can then feed Deep- and Machine-learning applications.

-This package is n ot intended for public use: the source data is not available publicly for rights and size issues.
+This package is not intended for public use: the source data is not available publicly for rights and size issues.
 Please contact the author for questions

 # Installation